defenseunicorns/uds-software-factory/docs/development.md

 ## Linux users

-Depending on your linux distrobution and how it is configured you may need to run the following steps to be able to properly deploy SWF and/or UDS Core:
+Depending on your linux distribution and how it is configured you may need to run the following steps to be able to properly deploy SWF and/or UDS Core:

 ```bash
 sudo sysctl -w vm.max_map_count=1524288